 Development: For a given tissue, find genes that change in expression between larva and adult.

-The experimental work underlying this web application was described in 2007 in a paper in Nature Genetics by Venkat Chintapalli, Jing Wang and Julian Dow.
+The experimental work underlying this web application was originally described in a paper by Venkat Chintapalli, Jing Wang and Julian Dow in Nature Genetics .

 The web application itself was built by Scott W. Robinson and David P. Leader, and is described in a paper in the Database issue of Nucleic Acids Research for 2013.